-STEM Teacher Resource Day 2016
+STEM Teacher Resource Day 2017

-This is the tenth in the annual series of programs highlighting STEM resources.
+This is the twelfth in the annual series of programs highlighting STEM resources.
 These programs are a hands-on experience for many local educators and students.
 Participants are able to browse, read and review award-winning, non-fiction books and similar resources specifically selected to be relevant to K-12 teachers, librarians, school media center administrators and other educators.

 According to Dr. Tim Gerber, the program organizer and a biology professor at the University of Wisconsin-La Crosse, “The comment I get most often from teachers who have attended the resource day is that they feel so much better prepared to select specific materials that will benefit their classes and their curricula without having to guess.
 It saves them time and money in the long run.”

 The books and other materials are purchased by Murphy Library annually from Science Books & Films, "Best Lists,” the National Science Teachers Association’s "Outstanding Science Trade Books for Children,” and other annual lists.
 Following this event, the books will be available in the Murphy Library, Alice Haggar Curriculum Resource Center’s curriculum collection year-round for review by students in the School of Education as well as other students, faculty, and community members.

 For more information or to request disability accommodations, please contact: